StevenCBelt/Cyber-Security-Labs/README.md

 Attachments: Are there unexpected .zip, .exe, or .iso files?

 Escalation/Remediation
-Write: "If verified as malicious:
+If verified as malicious:
 Block the sender domain at the email gateway.
 Search email logs for other users who received the same message.
-Purge the email from all inboxes."
+Purge the email from all inboxes.

 Analysis:
 Phishing triage is not just about blocking emails; it is about Risk Mitigation.